top of page

 As dogs age, they face many physical challenges.
 For large breeds like German Shepherds, joint pain, muscle loss, and reduced stamina are common.
 Lakota’s difficulty with stairs was a clear sign her legs were weakening.
 This can lead to a loss of confidence and reluctance to move, which only worsens muscle atrophy.

 Recognizing these signs early is crucial.
-I noticed Lakota’s slower movements, occasional limping, and hesitation on uneven surfaces and finally, falling face down on the floor after knuckling on her front paws.
+I noticed Lakota’s slower movements, occasional limping, and hesitation on uneven surfaces.
+Finally, she fell face down on the floor after knuckling on her front paws.
 These symptoms pointed to arthritis and general muscle weakness.
 Consulting with a veterinarian helped confirm these issues and guided the next steps.

 Creating a Supportive Routine for Strength and Mobility